Carl Malamud: State of Georgia statutes copyright decision

 In 2019 Malamud expressed a wish for the matter to advance to the Supreme Court for clarification, despite the appellate court ruling in his favor.

 Other pending lawsuits

 Carl Malamud is currently involved in several lawsuits through his organization Public.Resource.Org.

+General Index

+With his nonprofit foundation Public Resource, he released an index of words and phrases from academic papers, the General Index, in 2021.

-Malamud’s campaign to become US Public Printer
+Malamud's campaign to become US Public Printer

 In 2009 Malamud announced his candidacy to become Public Printer of the United States and asked for the public to endorse him for the position.
 The role is filled by an appointment by the president and it is unusual that it would be the subject of a public campaign.
 Malamud sought the position on a platform of promising to "make all primary legal materials produced by the U.S. readily available" and to include "principles of bulk data distribution in legislation."

 The Electronic Frontier Foundation said that his agenda was "ambitious and impressive" and that if President Barack Obama granted him the position that it would be an excellent step toward fulfilling his promise to introduce "an unprecedented level of openness in Government."